waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Cerulean Gym Back Entrance:**
   - **Hypothesis:** Defeating the Rocket Grunt in the backyard has triggered a new event or opened the back entrance to the Cerulean Gym at (31, 20).
   - **Test:** Navigate to the backyard and attempt to enter the gym through the back door.
+This requires obtaining a Pokémon with Cut to clear the path at (20, 29).
   - **Expected Outcome:** I will be able to enter the gym, which will progress the story.

 # V. Custom Tools & Agents

 - **`ledge_pathfinder` (Tool):** Successfully created and used to navigate the Route 4 ledge puzzle.
 - **`team_builder_agent` (Agent):** Mandated by Overwatch for testing before the next major battle.
+- **`find_path` (Tool):** The tool's heuristic struggles with complex, winding paths.
+I may need to improve it if this becomes a recurring issue.

 # VI.
 Completed Investigations

 - **Brock's Location:** Hypothesis that Brock was in Mt.
 Moon is incorrect.
 Abandoned this investigation.
 - **Route 4 Horizontal Jumps:** Hypothesis that the Route 4 puzzle involved repeated horizontal ledge jumps was incorrect.
 The path required vertical jumps.
+- **Officer Jenny Path Block:** Hypothesis that defeating the Rocket Grunt would cause Officer Jenny to move from (29, 13) was incorrect.
+The path to Route 9 remains blocked.